harveydgb/full-stack-nn/interpolator/README.md

    - Install dev dependencies: `pip install -e ".[dev]"`
    - Ensure virtual environment is activated
    - Check Python version: `python --version` (should be 3.10+)

+7. **Training hangs or doesn't complete**
+   - Check Docker logs: `docker-compose logs -f backend`
+   - Look for log messages indicating where training stopped
+   - Verify dataset is valid and not too large for available resources
+   - Check for CUDA/GPU errors (should not occur with CPU-only mode)

 ## Package Structure